s369519/QueEksamen/README.md

 4. Token included in Authorization header for protected routes
 5. Automatic logout on token expiry

+### Alternative Flow
+1. User does not sign up
+2. User gets access to public quizzes
+3. User can only take quizes, not modify or create new
+4. Results/attempts are not logged

 ### Quiz Taking Flow
 1. User starts quiz (timer begins)
 2. Navigate between questions (answers saved)